go-reform/reform/README.md

 ## Quickstart

-1. Make sure you are using Go 1.13+.
-Install or update `reform` package, `reform` and `reform-db` commands (see about versioning below):
+1. Make sure you are using Go 1.13+, and Go modules support is enabled.
+   Install or update `reform` package, `reform` and `reform-db` commands with:
     ```
-    go get -u gopkg.in/reform.v1/...
+    go get -v gopkg.in/reform.v1/...
     ```

+   If you are not using Go modules yet, you can use dep to vendor desired version of reform, and then install commands with:
+    ```
+    go install -v ./vendor/gopkg.in/reform.v1/...
+    ```

+   You can also install the latest stable version of reform without using Go modules thanks to [gopkg.in redirection](https://gopkg.in/reform.v1), but please note that this will not use the stable versions of the database drivers:
+    ```
+    env GO111MODULE=off go get -u -v gopkg.in/reform.v1/...
+    ```

+   Canonical import path is `gopkg.in/reform.v1`; using `github.com/go-reform/reform` will not work.

+   See note about versioning and branches below.

 2. Use `reform-db` command to generate models for your existing database schema.
 For example:
     ```